Community Defibrillator Project

 The South Central Ambulance Service are running the Safe a life campaign, putting people in touch with their nearest AED, using a mobile phone app and supporting the introduction of Community Defibrillators.
 Please visit this to download the app and find out more about CPR.

-The Phase 1 Defibrillator has now been installed and we are planning community training sessions and an opening ceremony.
+The Phase 1 and Phase 2 Defibrillators have now been installed and the first community training sessions in on Friday 1st December 2017.
+In the future there will be further training and an official opening ceremony.
 In the mean time you can familiarise yourselves with the operation at the manufacturers website.